Singapore on track to achieving cloud migration targets, says Singapore’s Government Chief Digital Technology Officer

 The state of public sector cloud migration in ASEAN

-At the keynote address, Conrad shared on how the hyperscale cloud provider is helping public sector agencies in the ASEAN region accelerate the adoption of cloud services and drive digital modernization.
+At the keynote address, Conrad shared on how the hyperscale cloud provider is helping public sector agencies in the ASEAN region accelerate the adoption of cloud services and drive digital modernisation.

 He shared that within this year, AWS signed a memorandum of understanding with Thailand’s Ministry of Digital Economy and Society to support the digital transformation of the Thailand Government Cloud.
 The memorandum will provide Thai government agencies access to more than 200 AWS solutions and services, according to a report by Channel Asia Tech.